 I'm trying to sell my house and will struggle to pay this.
 What can I do?
 If the property remains empty for more than 12 months and is being offered for sale, the levy will not be applied if you can prove that it is being actively marketed for sale.
-Relief from the levy will last for a maximum period of 12 months.
+The levy will be applied once a maximum period of 36 months since last occupation has expired.
 All other charges must, however, be paid during this period.
 Whilst payments must be made within the current financial year we may be able to spread the payments throughout the year.
 If you're having difficulties making these payments, please contact us as soon as possible for help and advice.

 Customer Contact Team